Network For Teaching Entrepreneurship: History

-Founded in 1987 by business executive and entrepreneur Steve Mariotti, while he was a public high school teacher in New York City’s South Bronx, NFTE was started up as a program to prevent high school dropout and improve academic performance among at-risk urban students.
+Founded in 1987 by business executive and entrepreneur Steve Mariotti, while he was a public high school teacher in New York City's South Bronx, NFTE was started up as a program to prevent high school dropout and improve academic performance among at-risk urban students.
 Combining his business background with his desire to teach at-risk students, Mariotti developed his concept based on the theory that low-income youth when given an opportunity in entrepreneurship, can employ their innate "street smarts" to develop "academic smarts" and "business smarts".

 The organization's supporters include leading global companies, successful entrepreneurs and business leaders, family foundations, and respected philanthropic organizations.

 Programs

+NFTE operates entrepreneurship curricula and student pitch competitions across schools and community programs in the United States, providing educator training and resources aligned with its experiential learning model.

 NFTE programs instruct in entrepreneurship using experiential curriculum, developed through associations with major universities, as well as NFTE personnel's own experiences in teaching.
 There multiple versions designed for middle school, high school, and young adult students, with graduated levels of reading and complexity.
+As of 2025, NFTE provides entrepreneurship curricula, educator professional development, and student pitch competitions in the United States; current program models and recent impact reports are maintained on the organization’s website.

 The curriculum may be used in a semester-long or year-long entrepreneurship course work, with the programs are offered in a variety of settings, including public schools, after-school programs at community-based organizations, and summer business camps.
 Business plan competitions and regional competitions organized by NFTE and program partners, lead to national NFTE competitions each year.
 Winning students receive a trip to the annual awards dinner in New York City and a grant to apply toward their business or college expenses.

 NFTE runs intensive summer programs called BizCamps for students aged 13 to 18.
 The camp model includes field trips, guest speakers and full day, five-days-a-week course work, providing a solid understanding of business.
 At the end of the camp, students compete for cash awards to fund their businesses or college.